Sources and attribution

 Claim type Best source class Use with care

 Live feature or activation status Code, releases, KIPs, activation records, protocol docs.
-Portal articles and social posts are context, not final proof.
+Portal articles and social posts provide context.
+Final proof needs primary evidence.

 Consensus mechanics Kaspa Research, papers, protocol docs, code, and technical contributor explanations.
 Simple explainers can omit assumptions or edge cases.